ejlp12/aws-workshop-neptune/docs/create_neptune_cluster.md

 6. Modify the existing inbound rule
     - Type: `Custom TCP`
+    - Port: `8182`
     - For **Source** fill in with your IP address of your machine and specify the address using the `/32` prefix length.
 Or you can make Neptune accessible from anywhere using `0.0.0.0/0` (This is not recommended for production!)

-    ![](assets/images/edit_security_group_inbound.png)

     !!!
 Tips "Knowing your IP address"
         You can use a browser to know your IP address by accessing http://ifconfig.co or use command `curl ifconfig.co`

+    ![](assets/images/edit_security_group_inbound.png)

 7. Click **Save rules**

 ### Test Connection